Fluctuating mortgage rates and mixed messages on UK house prices makes deciding if 2024 is the ideal time to buy a home challenging.

 All these decisions can be overwhelming so it’s often worth talking through your options with an expert, which brings us to…

-3. Use an independent mortgage broker
+3. Use a mortgage broker

-An independent mortgage broker can look at deals from across lots of lenders to find the ones suited to you.
+A whole-of-market mortgage broker can look at deals from across lots of lenders to find the ones suited to you.
 They can also explain all the costs involved and recommend deals best suited to you based on your circumstances.

 This reduces your risk of applying for a deal that doesn’t work for you and getting rejected which can impact your credit score.